 Liberty has been trading from its current building on Regent Street, built using timber from two ancient battleships since 1924.
 While it has other retail outlets, the Liberty brand is synonymous with London and the unique shopping experience created in the Regent Street store—hence, a sense of place was an important consideration for the design team.

-The new logotype is the most authentic in Liberty’s history.
 Carefully redrawn and refined from the original sign that hung above the store’s Great Marlborough Street entrance, the new logotype also includes the full-stop which appeared on the original sign.
-The new logotype is flexible and can be repeated, layered and bent to cover packaging and campaigns, as well as transforming into its own repeat print.
+It is designed to be flexible and can be repeated, layered and bent to cover packaging and campaigns, as well as transforming into its own repeat print.

 Another important element in the brand identity is the Liberty crest which has been redrawn to give a subtler, more modern effect.
 Both the crest and the strapline ‘London 1875’ are essential brand assets but are treated as embellishments to the brand rather than part of the brand itself.
 Working alongside the retail brand without dominating it, both can be used sensitively to add a sense of heritage, place or ‘added’ value, especially for the overseas market.